-Long renowned comic talent, JIMMY FALLON's ability to deliver versatile, standout performances on both film and TV screens have allowed him to join the exclusive ranks as one of Saturday Night Live's standout alumni.
-Fallon's multi-faceted abilities to act, sing and host has placed him at the forefront of a diverse line-up of television and film projects, while staying grounded in his standup roots.
-Recently, Fallon was officially named to succeed Jay Leno and take over the legendary Tonight Show on NBC beginning in 2014.
+Long a renowned comic talent, Jimmy Fallon’s ability to deliver versatile, standout performances on the screen has allowed him to join the exclusive ranks as one of the Saturday Night Live alumni at the forefront of a diverse line-up of television and film projects – while always staying grounded in his standup roots.

 Fallon is married and lives in New York City.